Installing PETSc On Microsoft Windows#

 (default selection should already have diff and other tools)

-Additional cygwin components like git cmake can be useful for installing external packages.
+Additional Cygwin components like git and CMake can be useful for installing external packages.

 Remove Cygwin link.exe:

 Cygwin link.exe can conflict with Intel ifort compiler.
 If you are using ifort - please do (from Cygwin terminal/bash-shell):

 We require the compilers to be setup properly in a Cygwin bash command shell, so that

 ifort foo.fworks from this shell.
 For example - if using VS2005 C and Intel 10 Fortran one can do: